How to Choose the Right AI Consulting Partner for Your PE Firm

 What should we ask an AI consultant during the evaluation process?

-Five questions that separate real expertise from rehearsed pitches: (1) Which PE firms have you worked with, and can we speak to them?
+Five questions that separate real expertise from rehearsed pitches: (1) Which PE firms have you worked with, and can we talk to them?
 (2) Show us a past deliverable with client details removed.
-(3) What is your approach to data security and zero-retention architecture?
+(3) How do you handle data security -- is our data ever stored?
 (4) How do you handle model hallucinations in financial analysis?
-(5) What does your team look like, and who exactly will be doing the work?
+(5) Who exactly will be doing the work?

 Should our PE firm build an in-house AI team or hire consultants?

-For most PE firms with under $5 billion AUM, hiring a full-time AI team is premature.
-A single senior AI engineer costs $250,000 to $400,000 fully loaded, and one person cannot cover strategy, data engineering, model development, and deployment.
-The more practical path: use a specialized consultant to build your first two or three AI tools, learn what works, and then hire in-house to maintain and extend what you have already validated.
+For most PE firms under $5 billion AUM, hiring a full-time AI team is premature.
+One senior AI engineer costs $250,000 to $400,000 fully loaded, and one person cannot cover strategy, data engineering, model development, and deployment.
+The more practical path: use a specialist to build your first two or three AI tools, learn what works, then hire in-house to maintain and extend what you have already validated.

 How long does a typical AI consulting engagement take for PE?

 A discovery sprint takes two weeks.
 A single-use-case build takes six to ten weeks from kickoff to production.
 A multi-tool deployment across deal screening, portfolio monitoring, and investor reporting takes three to five months.
-The firms that finish fastest are the ones that start with a specific problem and expand from there, rather than trying to transform everything at once.
+The firms that finish fastest start with one specific problem and expand from there.

 What is the difference between an AI strategy consultant and an AI implementation partner?

 Strategy consultants tell you what to do.
 Implementation partners build it.
-Some firms do both.
-The risk with strategy-only engagements is that you pay for a 60-page report and then need to find someone else to execute it.
-The risk with implementation-only partners is that they build what you ask for, even if you are asking for the wrong thing.
-The best partners combine both: they help you figure out what to build, then they build it.
+Some do both.
+The risk with strategy-only: you pay for a 60-page report and then need someone else to execute it.
+The risk with implementation-only: they build what you ask for, even if you are asking for the wrong thing.
+The best partners do both.

 Do AI consultants need PE industry experience, or is general AI expertise enough?

 General AI expertise is not enough.
-PE has specific workflows (CIM analysis, EBITDA adjustments, covenant tracking, IC memo preparation) that general AI engineers have never encountered.
-It also has specific constraints: deal timelines measured in days, confidentiality requirements that rule out most cloud AI tools, and output standards calibrated to LP and board audiences.
+PE has specific workflows (CIM analysis, EBITDA adjustments, covenant tracking, IC memos) that general AI engineers have never seen.
+It also has specific constraints: deal timelines measured in days, confidentiality requirements that rule out most cloud AI tools, and output standards set by LP and board audiences.
 A consultant who has never seen a CIM will spend the first month of your engagement learning your business.
-You will be paying for that education.
+You pay for that education.

-• Demand fixed pricing, full IP ownership, and zero-retention data architecture
+- • Demand fixed pricing, full IP ownership, and an architecture where your data is never stored

-Choosing the right consulting partner is the first step.
+Choosing the right partner is step one.
 See how we structure AI engagements for PE firms in our High-Stakes AI Blueprint for investment firms.

 Related Articles